fox-it/dissect-docs/docs/source/usage/disk-encryption.rst

 all Dissect tools will be able to work transparently on the source data, without having to wait on a "decrypted copy" of the source data.

+For more information about supported full disk encryption implementations and API usage see the :ref:`Full disk encryption (dissect.fve) <projects/dissect.fve/index>` project.

 Keychains
 ---------